-The auto transport industry is thriving, as thousands upon thousands of people need their vehicles transported domestically every day.
+The auto transport industry is thriving, as thousands of people need their vehicles transported domestically daily.
 This doesn't even count the number of dealerships that need auto transport services.
 While auto transport brokers arrange everything, auto transport carriers do the actual driving.

 Auto transport drivers have plenty of work opportunities.
-Still, if someone is looking to become one and either work for an auto transport carrier or run their own operation as an owner-operator, they have to be aware of a few different things.
+Still, if someone is looking to become one and either work for an auto transport carrier or run their own operation as an owner-operator, they must be aware of a few different things.

 Meet the Requirements